im-open/post-status-to-teams-action/README.md

-# Post Build Status to Teams Action
+# Post Status to Teams Action

 This action will post a status update to Microsoft Teams.